cDreyer00/easydb/README.md

 ```

 ### Description
 easydb is a simple database system management that uses folders and json files to store data.
-It creates a main entry folder at the current working directory and create subfolders for databases and tables.
+It creates a main entry folder at the current working directory and subfolders for databases and tables.
 Items added to a table are stored as json files in the table's subfolder.
 Easydb is designed to be a simple and fast way to setup a database to store small data before you decide to use a more complex database solution.

 ### Usage